trecakov/JAVA2UML/README.md

     relationship as well as multiplicity.

-    We developed a fast and user-friendly software with a startup GUI that guides users through the process of generating a UML diagram.
-Our product can run both online(yUML) and offline(Planuml), depending which option is chosen.
+    We developed a fast and user-friendly software with a startup GUI that guides users through the process of generating a UML diagram utilizing third party API's.
+Our product can run both online(yUML) and offline(Planuml), depending which
+    option is chosen.
 More, our program accepts multiple Java source files with multiple classes in it.
 Our software does not accept jar files, however, there is a description on how to get java source files from jar file in the menu bar.